geotools/geotools/docs/user/library/coverage/image.rst

 The image module in the plugin group provides access to the 'world plus image' file formats.

-This is the quickest way to get a GIF or JEPG onto a map display - simply add a small text file along side the image defining the image's extend and use this plugin.
+This is the quickest way to get a GIF or JEPG onto a map display - add a small text file along side the image defining the image's extend and use this plugin.

 **References**